 Outbound Supplier from Zycus

-When the supplier reaches the pending integration status, iConsole will post the data to GAVI’s HTTPS endpoint after authenticating using oAuth2.0 Authentication.
+When the supplier reaches the pending integration status, iConsole will post the data to Gavi’s HTTPS endpoint after authenticating using oAuth2.0 Authentication.

 Workato should provide a 200 response for every API call made by Zycus to ensure data has been posted to the endpoint.